-- Using OS maps and aerial photographs to identify the features of a river. - Labelling diagrams, using geographical terms.
+- Using OS maps and aerial photographs to identify the features of a river. - · Labelling diagrams, using geographical terms.

-History: Revolution in Industry and Voting Rights
+History: The Industrial Revolution in Belper

-Section 1: Key Vocabulary Tier 3 vocabulary Definition Revolution A period of great change Industrial Revolution The process of change from an agricultural economy to one dominated by industry and machines.
+Section 1: Key Vocabulary Tier 3 vocabulary Definition Revolution A period of great change Industrial Revolution The process of change from an agricultural economy to one dominated by industry and machines .
 The Flying Shuttle An invention that could produce much wider cloth at faster speeds than before.
 The Spinning Jenny An invention meaning that up to eight threads could be spun at once and sped up the process of spinning.
 The Water Frame Machine producing thread that is far stronger.
-Suffrage The right to vote.
-Suffragists A person advocating that the right to vote be extended to more people, especially to women.
-Suffragettes Women seeking the right to vote through organized protest.
-Shell Shock The psychological effects of war
+Invented by Richard Arkwright.
+Tier 2 vocabulary Definition Population The number of people living in a certain place.
+Agriculture The process of producing food by farming and raising animals.
+Economy The system of how money is used within a particular country Invention Something new which is created, can be an object or an idea.